-Play Craps (Buoy): Partial points are awarded if you track the buoy(s) but you brush by, instead of a deliberate bump.
-Full points for touching the buoys in the correct order and tilting them at least 10°.
-Manipulation of only the rope holding the buoys will not count for points (erven if you touch the buoy after touching the rope).
+Slay Vampires (Buoy): Partial points are awarded if you track the buoy(s) but you brush by, instead of a deliberate bump.
+Full points for touching the buoys and tilting them at least 10°.
+Manipulation of only the rope holding the buoys will not count for points (even if you touch the buoy after touching the rope).